-The 2020 Journal Application Cycle will kick off with Journal Day on Tuesday, March 31, with details to be distributed via email to the Class of 2022.
+The 2020 Journal Application Cycle will kick off with Journal Day on Tuesday, February 23 during the lunch hour, with details to be distributed via email to the Class of 2023.

 All materials for the early application process may be submitted on LawNet.
 Aside from a brief personal statement, applicants should already have the materials needed for this process (e.g. résumé and transcript), and the application process should be quick and easy.
+The application window is long to encourage self-directed planning by students and maximum flexibility.
 Given the overwhelming majority of available staffer positions are filled during the regular application process, students who do not match during this cycle are encouraged to reapply during the regular application process.

 Details regarding participating journals and required application materials are released on Journal Day.